The quiet town of Jinja, commonly known as the source of the Nile, has has become home to new attraction which keeps increasing in popularity.

 The five stages are on fire from dusk till dawn, featuring some of the best and the latest of electronic and modern African music by more than 200 artists from 30 countries.

-The festival doesn’t sleep during daytime either, but the activity level is much lower, and the crowds are far smaller than at night.
+The festival doesn’t sleep during daytime either.
+The activity level is much lower, and the crowds are far smaller than at night, though.
 Still, there is always something going on.
 Everywhere, the forest is buzzing with music.

 Love it or frown upon it (some Ugandans do), but the Nyege Nyege Festival is a success by all measures.
 In 2018, the event attracted 5,000 visitors.
-Even with the 2019 figures yet to be released, it is safe to say that attendance was massive.
+Even before the 2019 figures are out, it is safe to say that attendance was massive.

 This post was also published as an article on SeeAfrica, with my permission